Useful things to know about recursion

 7.2 Tail call optimisation

 The accumulator pattern discussed earlier in this article can be combined with a compiler optimisation to eliminate the call stack overhead of recursive functions.
 To achieve this, the last operation in the recursive case of a function must be the recursive call, and the function must be able to return its result immediately when reaching the base case (as no stack unwinding will take place), this is why an accumulator parameter is required.
-Tail call optimisation is something often employed in purely functional languages, but it may not be supported in certain imperative languages (e.g. Java, JavaScript, Python, though most modern C++ compilers do implement tail call optimisation), so your mileage may vary.
+Tail call optimisation is something often employed in purely functional languages, and may not be supported in certain imperative languages (e.g. Java, JavaScript and Python, though most modern C++ compilers do implement some form of tail call optimisation), so your mileage may vary.

 The kind of problems that adapt to tail call recursion are not often the ones that benefit from a recursive approach (e.g. backtracking), so chances are writing the algorithm iteratively will make the most sense in an imperative language, though functional languages benefit greatly from this approach and optimisation.